• Skip to primary navigation

 For many people, jobs aren't salary-based.
 They're based on hours, commissions, and other variables that change throughout the year.
 If you've been working there long enough then you probably already know when to expect the low pay periods.

-Unfortunately, there are many cases where you can get sick, hospitalized, or suffer a job loss.
+Unfortunately, there are many cases where you can get sick, be hospitalized, or suffer a job loss.
 These are pretty unpredictable and while you might have an emergency fund in place, being able to stretch it out as far as possible is important in events like these.

 So use your stockpile when you feel that it can give you the best bang for your buck and help you to stretch your dollars.
-This can be that relief you need when you have no money for food or are forced to take part in a pantry challenge in order to keep more important bills paid.
+This can be the relief you need when you have no money for food or are forced to take part in a pantry challenge in order to keep more important bills paid.

 What to Stockpile